 The “Perfect Family”

-And yet many pastors find it hard to preach on the Holy Family.
-There is a hesitation to laud the virtues of the “perfect family” when in many’s experience the “perfect family” doesn’t exist.
+There is a hesitation today to laud the virtues of the “perfect family” when in our experience the “perfect family” doesn’t exist.
 The Holy Family consisted of two saints, one of whom was immaculately conceived, raising the Son of God.
 That’s not the family I was raised in!
 I was raised by two loving parents in an intact middle class home.
 I had a pretty great childhood.
-But we had our fair share of sin and selfishness and vice we had to deal with.
-Just like any normal family.
+But even so, we had our fair share of sin and selfishness and vice to deal with, just like any normal family.

 The Devil’s Final Battle

-This is not going to be a treatise on the demise of the family in modern society.
-But the numbers tell a grim tale.
+The numbers tell a grim tale.
 Half of all marriages end in divorce.
 More than half of all births are out of wedlock.
 And a third of all children conceived are killed in the womb before they are born.
-Family life in Western society has, quite literally, gone to hell.
+Family life in our society seems to have gone to hell.

 The Church Teaches

 Consider these excerpts from the Catechism of the Catholic Church.

 - A man and a woman united in marriage, together with their children, form a family.
 This institution is prior to any recognition by public authority, which has an obligation to recognize it.
 It should be considered the normal reference point by which the different forms of family relationship are to be evaluated (CCC 2202).